Tomer-C/Speech2Text/README.md

 Speech2Text is a Python application that allows users to transcribe speech to text.
 The application is built using the LJ Speech Dataset and a speech-to-text model trained on Google Colab.
 The graphical user interface (GUI) was written in Python and developed using Visual Studio Code.

 ## Installation
 Before installing Speech2Text, please ensure that you have Python 3 installed on your computer.
-You can download the latest version of Python 3 from the official website: https://www.python.org/downloads/.
+You can download the latest version of Python 3 from the [official website](https://www.python.org/downloads/).
 Make sure python and pip are in your Windows PATH.

 To install Speech2Text, you can either clone this repository or download it as a ZIP file and extract its contents to a local directory.